nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ========================================================
-Your budget of 500.0 for December is successfully added!
+Your budget of $500.00 for December is successfully set!
 ========================================================
 ```
 <br />